Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

 Case II: There is nothing that belongs to both A and B.

-Suppose Case I is true.
-Let C be the collection of everything that is both inside A and inside B. We know that C is contained in A, which not controlled by anything outside A. Therefore C is not controlled by anything outside A. By similar reasoning, C is not controlled by anything outside B. Therefore C is not controlled by anything outside A or anything outside B. By definition, this means C is not controlled by anything outside itself.
-Therefore C is sovereign.
-This is obviously a contradiction, since C is contained in two different irreducibly sovereign things.
+Let C be the collection of everything that is both inside A and inside B. We know that C is contained in A, which not controlled by anything outside A since A is self-controlled.
+Therefore C is not controlled by anything outside A. By similar reasoning, C is not controlled by anything outside B. Therefore C is not controlled by anything outside A, and is not controlled by anything outside B. By definition, this means C is not controlled by anything outside itself.
+Therefore C is self-controlled.

 Neither A nor B is controlled by anything outside it.
 Therefore neither can be controlled or restricted by the other.
-Since A is sovereign, it can bring about any event E inside it.
-(For example, E might be the event that A affects B but is not affected by B.) Similarly, B can bring about any event E' inside it, even if E' contradicts E (for example, E' might be the event that B affects A but is not affected by A).
-This would seem to be a contradiction.
+Since A is self-controlled, it can bring about any event E1 inside it.
+Similarly, B can bring about any event E2 inside it.
+It seems possible to choose E1 and E2 such that they contradict each other.
+For example, suppose E1 is the event that A affects B but is not affected by B, and E2 is the event that B affects A but is not affected by A.

-Shrewd readers may have spotted an assumption with the reasoning above.
-Earlier, we defined "sovereign" to mean "not controlled by anything outside itself, controlled only by itself".
-In the argument against Case II above, we say that if something is controlled only by itself, it can put itself into any possible state, and that if it can put itself into any possible state, it has complete control of its own causal power and influence, and therefore it can put anything else into any possible state.
-Therefore, we have deduced from a thing being sovereign (controlled only by itself) that it controls everything else.
+Shrewd readers may have spotted an assumption with the reasoning above: We argue that if a thing is self-controlled, it can put itself into any possible state, and that if it can put itself into any possible state, it has complete control of its own causal power and influence, and therefore it can put anything else into any possible state.
+In this reasoning, we have (perhaps erroneously) derived being all-controlling from being self-controlled.
+If this is the case, perhaps we might as well use the word "all-controlling" anyway.

 Only one sovereign uncaused cause, sentient and not made of parts